Linet-001/Computer-Based-Testing-System/README.md

     - View users and courses.

-## Installation :thumbsup:
+## Installation :thumbsup:Steps based on an example of a plaform and password
-* Enter https://alx-cbt-system.live/ into your browser
+* Enter https://alx-cbt-system.live/ into your browser https:cbetraining.kasneb.ke
 * Password: **soomy42**

 | username | Category |